redromnon/HeroicBashLauncher/README.md

 pyinstaller HeroicBashLauncher.py --onefile -p <fullpath>/HeroicBashLauncher/func
 ```

 This will generate an executable stored in the `dist` folder.
-Copy the executable, paste it in the `~/HeroicBashLauncher` and run it.
+Copy the executable, paste it in `HeroicBashLauncher` and run it.

 ## Installation
 Head over to the [Releases](https://github.com/redromnon/HeroicBashLauncher/releases) page.
 Then download and extract the **.zip** file of the latest release.